bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     Principle](../02-common-principles.md#the-inheritance-principle)).

--   When chaining derivative pipelines, any JSON fields that were specified as mandatory in the input files should be propagated forward in the output file’s JSON provided they remain valid.
-Non-required JSON fields can be propagated, and are highly useful, but it is the pipeline’s responsibility to ensure that the values are still relevant and appropriate to the type of output data.
+-   When chaining derivative pipelines, any JSON fields that were specified as mandatory in the input files SHOULD be propagated forward in the output file’s JSON provided they remain valid.
+Non-required JSON fields MAY be propagated, and are highly useful, but it is the pipeline’s responsibility to ensure that the values are still relevant and appropriate to the type of output data.